artursapek/mondrian/README.md

 ## Running the app

-The app is a simple static site.
-To run it locally just clone the repo, install the dependencies, and build the sources files.
+Mondrian is a simple static site.

+To run it locally for the first time you have to clone the repo, install the dependencies, and build the source files.

 ```
 git clone git@github.com:artursapek/mondrian.git
 cd mondrian
 npm install
 cake build
-coffee server.coffee --nodejs
+cake server
 ```

 Then, open [`localhost:3000`](http://localhost:3000) in your web browser, and there you have it!